Elian200/VMware-virtualization/Introduction to the Private Cloud.md

 - Describe the architecture of a private cloud
-- Identify the hardware requirements for a private cloud
+- Identify the hardware requirements for a private cloud.
-- Describe the software requirements for a private cloud
+- Describe the software requirements for a private cloud.
+- Describe uses for a private cloud.

 # Making the Transition to Cloud Computing

 - In the past:
-    - Application software had to be installed on a user’s computer
+    - Application software had to be installed on a user’s computer.
-          - A license for each application had to be purchased
+          - A license for each application had to be purchased.
 - Client/server model
-    - Server computers with enhanced capabilities and large storage devices are used to store data for multiple users
+    - Server computers with enhanced capabilities and large storage devices are used to store data for multiple users.
-    - Require the purchase of multi-user licenses
+    - Require the purchase of multi-user licenses.

 # Client/Server Model